sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 In machine learning deployment, it is necessary to note that we don't just deploy the final machine learning algorithm but a complete pipeline that has multiple steps.

-Let's start by looking at the different steps in a ML pipeline before we dive into the topic of reproducibility.
-The first stage involves gathering data from raw data sources, variables are transformed and relevant features are selected subsequently.
+Let's start by looking at different steps in a ML pipeline before we dive into the topic of reproducibility.
+The first stage involves gathering data from raw data sources.
+Variables are transformed and relevant features are selected subsequently.
 We then train and tune the model, choose the best model hyperparameters based on an error metric.
 At this point, we have a model ready for deployment and integration with other systems in the business.

 It is imperative to ensure that every single stage of the machine learning pipeline we have outlined here produces identical results given the same inputs.